spatie/laravel-settings/README.md

 #### Using different repositories

-You can use a different repository in migration:
+You can specify a different repository for migration operations:

 ```php
 public function up(): void